Hidden Internal Control Gaps That Threaten Your Small Businesses

 internal control gaps that can hurt small business headline text on a light aqua background with a small logo bottom left. an illustration of a man in a gray shirt holding up a magnifying glass bottom right

-If you’re a small business owner, you probably wear a dozen hats — CEO, HR, marketing, operations, and more.
-In the middle of all that, it’s easy to miss one critical area that can quietly cost you thousands: internal controls.
+If you’re a small business owner, you probably wear a dozen hats: CEO, HR, marketing, operations, and more.
+In the middle of all that, internal control gaps can develop without you noticing, and they can cost you thousands.

 Fraud and financial mistakes aren’t just problems for big companies.
 In fact, small businesses are often more vulnerable because they don’t have large teams, fancy systems, or dedicated audit departments.
 But that doesn’t mean you’re powerless.
 With the right tools and awareness, even a two-person business can build strong protections.

-Here are six common internal control issues we see in small businesses — and simple ways to fix them.
+Here are six common internal control gaps we see in small businesses, and simple ways to fix them.

 1. Not Revoking Access When Employees Leave